-4 Infinite Hidden Relational Models
+4. Infinite Hidden Relational Models

-4.1 Hidden Relational Models
+4.1.
+Hidden Relational Models

-Figure 2: Infinite hidden relational Model on movie recommendation.
+Figure 2.
+Infinite hidden relational model on movie recommendation.

-An example of an hidden relational model is shown

-in Figure 2.
+An example of a hidden relational model is shown in Figure 2.
 The example shows a movie recommendation system with entity classes User and Movie and relationship class Like.
-Furthermore, there are the attributes UserAttributes, MovieAttributes and R (rating) and various parameters and hyperparameters.
+Furthermore, there are the attributes UserAttributes, MovieAttributes and R

+(rating) and various parameters and hyperparameters.
 The first innovation in our approach is to introduce for each entity a latent variable, in the example denoted as Z^u and Z^m .
 They can be thought of as unknown attributes of the entities and are the parents of both the entity attributes and the relationship attributes.
 The underlying assumption is that if the latent variable was known, both entity attributes and relationship attributes can be well predicted.
 The most important result from introducing the latent variables is that now information can propagate through the ground network of interconnected latent variables.
 Let us consider the prediction of the relationship attribute R. If both the associated user and movie have strong known attributes, those will determine the state of the latent variables and the prediction for R is mostly based on the entity attributes.
-In terms of a recommender system we would obtain a content-based recommendation system.
+In terms of a recommender system it is referred to content-based recommendation.
 Conversely, if the known attributes are weak, then the states of the latent variables for the user might be determined by the relationship attributes in relations to other movies and the states of those movies' latent variables.
-With the same argument, the states of the latent variables for the movie might be determined by the relationship attributes in relations to other users and the states of those users' latent variables.
+With the same argument, the prediction about movies can be done in the equivalent way.
 So by introducing the latent variables, information can globally distribute in the ground network defined by the relationship structure.
 This reduces the need for extensive structural learning, which is particularly difficult in relational models due to the huge number of potential parents.
-Note that a similar propagation of information can be observed in hidden Markov models in speech systems or in the hidden Markov random fields used in image analysis (Yedidia et a., 2005).
+A similar propagation of information can be observed in hidden Markov models in speech systems or in the hidden Markov random fields used in image analysis (Yedidia et al., 2005).
 In fact the hidden relational model can be viewed as a generalization of both for relational structures.
+Note that the relational attribute R is not restricted to two states, e.g. the ratings ranged from 1 to 5.
+In addition, it is also possible that the number of entity classes participating a relationship is more than two.

 We now complete the model by introducing the parameters.
 First we consider the user parameters.
-Assume that Z^u has r^u states and that $\pi^u = (\pi_1^u, \ldots, \pi{r^u}^u)$ are multinomial parameters with $P(Z^u = i) = \pi_i^u$ $(\pi_i^u \ge 0, \sum_i \pi_i^u = 1)$.
-The multinomial parameters are drawn from a Dirichlet prior with $\pi^u \sim$ $\operatorname{Dir}(\cdot |\alpha_0^u/r^u, \ldots, \alpha_0^u/r^u)$.

-In the experiments all user attributes are assumed to be discrete and independent given Z^u .
-Thus, a particular user attribute A^u with r states is a sample from a multinomial distribution with $P(A^u = i) = \phi_i$ and
+Assume that Z^u has K^u states and that $\pi^u = (\pi_1^u, \ldots, \pi{K^u}^u)$ are multinomial parameters with $P(Z^u = k) = \pi_k^u$ $(\pi_k^u \geq 0, \sum_k \pi_k^u = 1)$. π^u is drawn from a Dirichlet prior with $\pi^u \sim \text{Dir}(\cdot | \alpha_0^u/K^u, \ldots, \alpha_0^u/K^u)$.
+User attributes are assumed to be discrete and independent given Z^u .
+Thus, a particular user attribute A^u with S^u states is a sample from a multinomial distribution with $P(A^u = s) = \theta_s^u$